Marketplace payments: The complete guide

 Sellers are on your platform for one main reason – to make money.

 Timely and reliable payouts to their accounts will keep them engaged and committed to your platform in the long run.
-When you control payment processing (rather than leaving it up to you buyers and sellers to deal with on their own), you can guarantee that your sellers get paid for the products or services they provide.
+When you control payment processing (rather than leaving it up to your buyers and sellers to deal with on their own), you can guarantee that your sellers get paid for the products or services they provide.

 Platform leakage